GajjarHarikrushn/ClickBoards/assignments/A2/Readme.md

 ## Fan Measurement

 The fan was weird to control at first.
 Due to the friction, the fan would not start at low speeds but was able to go to that speed from higher speed.
 The lowest I set the fan to was 5% since anything lower than that was too slow to keep the fan running.

+For the buttons, some hysterisis was needed to remove the noice, so I used the same hysterisis from previous assignment since that had already been very effective.

 I wasn't able to fully finish the assignment so that is all I was able to do.